Often considered a winter crop, kale thrives in cooler temperatures. It will continue to produce after the first frost and can even withstand snow.

 Mulch around the base of the plants to protect from warmer days and cool nights, especially as the likelihood of frost or snow approaches.
 Give plants another dose of compost after about six weeks.

-If you spot any unhealthy leaves, pick them off the protect the rest of the plant.
+If you spot any unhealthy leaves, pick them off to protect the rest of the plant.
 Continue to add compost throughout the growing season.

 Make sure plants get plenty of water, but don’t over-water.